CHN Logo CHN Banner

 Private School Records

 School records are considered confidential information and should never be relinquished unless a child transfers to another school.
 Although private schools are not required to submit records to the state, they are required to keep certain records in their files, as outlined in the California Education Code.
-CHN provides a CD with samples of record keeping methods.
-Visit the online CHN store or call CHN's 800 number to order.

 The records a private school must keep on file include:

-• Copy of the completed Private School Affidavit
+• Copy of the completed Private School Affidavit (PSA).

 1) Legal name of student.